 The unique lemurs

 The 108 species of lemurs that exist today can be categorized into 5 families; Daubentoniidae, which consists of the aye-aye.
-Lepilmuridae, consisting of the sportive lemurs.
+Lepilmuridae, consist of the sportive lemurs.
 Indriidae, which includes the indri, sifakas and woolly lemurs.
-Cheirogaladeidae, which are the mouse, dwarf and fork marked lemurs.
+Cheirogaladeidae, are the mouse, dwarf and fork-marked lemurs.
 The last family is Lemuridae which consists of the rest of the lemurs.

 The Daubentoniidae only has one species in its family; the aya-aya which looks a bit unusual for a lemur.
 It has long fingers, with a special thin middle finger and rodent-like teeth.
 It is a nocturnal animal, meaning he is active at night.
 There used to be a second member of the family, but this species became extinct somewhere in the last 1000 years.
 The other families have between 19 and 41 species.
 Summing up to a stunning variety of 108 different lemurs.